HazekiahWon/HazekiahWon.github.io/_posts/2019-01-17-cuda-install.md

 sudo apt-get update
 sudo apt-get install cuda
 ```
-You may find your installation at `/usr/local`, where `
+You may find your installation at `/usr/local`, where `cuda` folder has a symbolic link to the nearby `cuda-9.0` folder.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDE5NTgyMywtMTUxNzc2ODAyLDIwMD
+eyJoaXN0b3J5IjpbLTE0MDMxMjYxMTIsLTE1MTc3NjgwMiwyMD
-YyMTcwNzhdfQ==
+A2MjE3MDc4XX0=
 -->